 If a Maine Coon has something stuck in its throat that is causing irritation, it will have difficulty swallowing food.
 As a result, you might notice your cat has a loss of appetite.

 5. Weight Loss

 If your cat is showing loss of appetite and is refusing to eat even its favorite snacks, then it likely has something stuck in its throat.

 Sudden weight loss is a clear indication that your cat has something stuck in its throat.

 If your once-so-playful cat exhibits signs of dullness, then it is a clear sign that it has something stuck in its throat.

 7. Breathing Loudly

-A Maine Coon cat wil breathe loudly when they choke on something, because the choked object acts as a barrier in their respiratory tract.
+A Maine Coon cat will breathe loudly when they choke on something because the choked object acts as a barrier in its respiratory tract.

 8. Panicked Behavior